drguptavivek/dashboard-data-hoarder/README.md

-Got it — here’s a clean, properly formatted README.md with headings, tables that render well, fenced code blocks, and a Mermaid ER diagram.

-⸻

 pg-sched — scheduled Postgres query runner + JSONB results API

 pg-sched is a compact platform to schedule SQL queries, store every run’s results, and serve them via a JSON API for dashboards.
 It includes: